 Improve the way your body moves so you can continue to do the things you love.
-Here are 5 questions to consider when choosing the best physiotherapy clinic:
+Here are 5 questions to consider when choosing the best chiropractic clinic:

 Treatments are covered by most insurance plans and can direct bill your insurance company when available.

 OHIP stands for Ontario Health Insurance Plan.
-Funding is provided through the Ontario Community Physiotherapy Clinic Program, and is available to eligible patients free of charge.
+Funding is provided through the Ontario Community Chiropractic Clinic Program, and is available to eligible patients free of charge.

 A referral is required by your doctor or nurse practitioner.
-Your physiotherapist will complete an assessment, diagnose your condition and develop a treatment plan based on your goals.
+Your chiropractic will complete an assessment, diagnose your condition and develop a treatment plan based on your goals.

 If you have been injured in a motor vehicle accident (MVA) in Ontario, you are entitled to accident benefits coverage.
 Under the Ontario Insurance Act, no-fault insurance entitles all individuals involved to coverage regardless of whether you were at fault.
 The amount of funding you will receive depends on the type of injury that you have sustained.

 If you have been in a car accident you should contact your insurance company to let them know.
 And then book an appointment with a chiropractic to start treatment right away.
 The good news is that you don’t have to wait for approval by the insurer to get started.
 And the clinic can bill the automobile insurer directly so you can focus on recovering and not on all the hassles with paperwork and payments.